A Guide to the Neural DSP Quad Cortex

 The touchscreen workflow

 The Quad Cortex is built around a touchscreen.
 You drag and drop amp, cab, drive and effects blocks to build a signal chain, much like working on a tablet.
-Many players find this faster and more intuitive than menu-diving on knob-driven units.
+Many players find this faster and more intuitive than menu-diving on knob-driven units, and it is a big part of why it competes so well against dedicated multi-effects pedals.
 It is one reason the Quad Cortex ranks highly in the best amp modelers.

 Cabs, IRs and tone shaping